Monday, October 7, 2019

 A FAMILY TREE FOR YOU:

-Because of my incredibly fast typing speed, I can also build a tree for you on Ancestry.com that will help you visualize your extended family relationships.
+Because of my naturally fast typing speed, I will build a private tree for you on Ancestry.com that will help you visualize your extended family relationships and from which you may print extensive information.

 ALL WORK DONE ONLINE: